If you would like to hear the Polish names and text spoken in Polish then we can help.

 New Zealand Department of Internal Affairs Naturalisations, Births, Deaths and Marriages.

 New Zealand Government Property Tax Department, from the rates assessment rolls, Return of Freeholders of New Zealand 1882, published 1884.

 Tikey Brian, Perth, supplied family information, photos & genealogy.

-Tikey Eric & Jessie, Abottsford, Green Island, supplied family information, photos & genealogy.
+Tikey Eric and Jessie, Abottsford, Green Island, supplied family information, photos and genealogy.